Right of return: French Constitution of 1791

-The revocation of the Edict of Nantes and expulsion of the Huguenots had taken place more than a century earlier, and there were extensive Huguenot diasporas in many countries, where they often intermarried with the population of the host country (see Edict of Potsdam).
+The revocation of the Edict of Nantes and expulsion of the Huguenots had taken place more than a century earlier, and there were numerous Huguenot emigrants to other countries, where they often intermarried with the population of the host country (see Edict of Potsdam).
 Therefore, the law potentially conferred French citizenship on numerous Britons, Germans, South Africans and others – though only a fraction actually took advantage of it.
 This option for Huguenot descendants to gain French citizenship remained open until 1945, when it was abolished – since after the occupation of France, the French were unwilling to let Germans of Huguenot origin take advantage of it.

 Schleswig plebiscites, 1920

 In the aftermath of the Second Schleswig War of 1864, the previously Danish-ruled territory of Schleswig became part of Imperial Germany.
 A significant number of inhabitants, known as "optants", chose to retain their Danish citizenship and refused to take up a German one.
 Consequently, they were expelled from the area by Prussian authorities.
 Half a century later, following the German defeat in the First World War, a plebiscite was held in 1920 to determine the future of the area.
 The Danish government asked the Allied Powers to let these expelled ethnic Danes and their descendants return to Schleswig and take part in the plebiscite.
 This was granted, though many of the optants had in the meantime emigrated to the United States, and most of these did not actually come back.